Edward Rowe (footballer)

+Rowe is a product of the Aston Villa Academy, his only senior appearance was in the FA Cup in 2021.

 Career

+Aston Villa

 Rowe joined the Aston Villa youth setup at the under-9 level.
 He was one of several scholars who were fast-tracked into the under-18 squad in July 2020.
+Rowe appeared three times for Villa's U21 squad in the 2022-23 EFL Trophy campaign.

+Rowe was named as part of Villa's Hong Kong Soccer Sevens youth team squad in May 2023, with the team going on to win the main tournament.